Parts of a Leaf With Their Structure and Functions

 3. Leaf-blade or Lamina

-The broad, thin, flat part of the leaf that is typically green in color.
-It is generally further divided into multiple parts including the tip or leaf apex (outer end of the leaf) and leaf margin (edge of the leaf), veins and venules (small vein capillaries).
+It is the thin, flat part of the leaf that is typically green in color.
+It is further divided into three parts: i) leaf apex – the tip of the leaf blade, ii) leaf margin – the edge of the leaf and, iii) leaf veins – the small channels or capillaries, which are further subdivided into venules.

 Q.1.
 What are the external parts of a plant leaf?

 Ans.
-Petiole, leaf base, lamina, leaf apex, and leaf margin form the external parts of a leaf.
+Petiole, leaf base, lamina, leaf apex, and leaf margin are the external parts of a leaf.

 Q.2.
 What are the internal parts of a leaf?